Get 5% of discount using the code

 However, coverage may vary depending on your location, and not all Verizon phones support every frequency used in Brazil.
 Be sure to check your specific model’s compatibility.

-Verizon also offers a TravelPass for $10 per day, allowing you to use your plan’s data, calls, and texts while in Brazil.
+You can use your Verizon phone in Brazil through Verizon’s international roaming-inclusive monthly plan or a TravelPass for $10 daily, which allows you to use your plan’s data, calls, and texts in Brazil.

 Does AT&T work in Brazil?

-Yes, AT&T works in Brazil through international roaming.
-If you’re traveling with an AT&T plan, you can use the International Day Pass for $12 per day, which lets you use your regular plan just as you would in the U.S.
+You can stay connected through AT&T international roaming-inclusive monthly plans or an International Day Pass for $12 per day, which lets you use your regular plan just as you would in the U.S.

 Should I use my home carrier in Brazil?

-No, using your home carrier in Brazil isn’t the best option.
+Using your home carrier and roaming internationally on your trip to Brazil isn’t the best option.
 While sticking with your current plan might seem convenient, roaming fees and daily charges can add up quickly.

-In the next section, we list some alternatives that are cost-effective and easy to set up.
+In the next section, we list some cost-effective and easy-to-set-up alternatives.

-There are three main ways to ensure reliable internet and phone service while in Brazil: eSIMs, pocket WiFi devices, and free WiFi.
+There are three main ways to ensure phone service and reliable mobile internet in Brazil: eSIMs, local SIM cards, pocket WiFi devices, and free WiFi.

-Each comes with benefits and trade-offs, depending on the length of your stay, your budget, and how much you plan to use your phone.
+Each comes with benefits and trade-offs, depending on the length of your stay, budget, expected data usage, and how much you plan to use your phone.

 eSIM for Brazil